samjulien/blog/_posts/2018-07-03-vue-js-and-lambda-developing-production-ready-apps-part-2.markdown

 - _User name_: Just enter something meaningful like `claudiajs-manager`.
 - _Access type_: Check only the _programmatic access_ option as you won't use this user to log into the AWS console.

 After that, click on the _next (permissions)_ button and click on the _create group_ button.
-You will need a new group to restrict access to what the Claudia.js user needs (i.e. the `AWSLambdaFullAccess` policy type).
+You will need a new group to restrict access to what the Claudia.js user needs (i.e. the policy types).
 So, on the page that creates groups, configure the new one as follows:

 - For the _Group name_, input something meaningful like `lambda-group`.
 - Then, check the `AWSLambdaFullAccess`, `AmazonAPIGatewayAdministrator`, and the `IAMFullAccess` policy types to grant Claudia.js enough access.